Neyunse/vne/sphinx/source/system/menu.rst

    Starts a menu block.
    It is expected that, after this command, @button commands will be issued to define the options.

+   :param position: Optional, default is "leftTop".
+Other options are "leftTop", "rightTop", "leftBottom", "rightBottom" and "centerBottom"

+   :param layout: Optional, default is "vertical".
+Other options are "horizontal"

 .. py:function:: @button

    Create a button with a label